mobily-enterprises/jsonreststores/README.md

 With JsonRestStores, you can create JSON REST stores without ever worrying about any one of those things.
 You can concentrate on what _really_ matters: your application and your application's logic.

+# Features

+* Follows the KISS principle: everything is kept as simple as possible.

+* 100% compliant with [Dojo's JsonRest stores](http://dojotoolkit.org/reference-guide/1.8/dojo/store/JsonRest.html).
+This means for example that the server will handle the `if-match` and `if-none-match` headers (for `PUT` calls), or will take into consideration the `range` headers and provide the right `Content-range` header in the responses (for `GET` calls) and so on.

+* It's database-agnostic.
+It uses simpledblayer to access data, and it can also manipulate subsets of existing data.

+* It uses a simple schema library  simple, extendible data validation.

+* It uses OOP patterns neatly using simpledeclare: each store is a javascript constructor which inherits from the database-specific constructor (which inherits itself from a generic, base constructor).

+* All unimplemented methods will return a `501 Unimplemented Method` server response

+* It's able to manipulate only a subset of your DB data.
+If you have existing tables/collections, JsonRestStores will only ever touch the fields defined in your store's schema.

+* It's highly addictive.
+You will never want to write an API call by hand again.

 # Understand a little about REST stores